itfanr/ros2-wiki/Developer-Guide.md

 ### Issues

-When filling an issue please make sure to:
+When filing an issue please make sure to:

 - Include enough information for another person to understand the issue.
 - In case of a bug consider to provide a [short, self contained, correct (compilable), example](http://sscce.org/).